ISMAIL-54/OverTheWire-challenges/Bandit.md

 ![bandit02](./Img/Bandit/bandit02.png)

     User: bandit3
-    Password: aBZ0W5EmUfAf7kHTQeOwd8bauFJ2lAiG
+    Password: MNk8KNH3Usiio41PRUEoDFPqfxLPlSmx

 -------------------------------------------------------------------
 ### Level 3 &rarr; Level 4
 As indicated on the website, the password is stored in a hidden file in the **inhere** directory, so I performed the following actions:
 - Change location to the **inhere** directory: **cd inhere**
 - Display directory content, including hidden directories and files: **ls -a**
-- Display content of the hidden file: **cat .hidden**
+- Display content of the hidden file: **cat ...Hiding-From-You**

 ![bandit03](./Img/Bandit/bandit03.png)

     User: bandit4
-    Password: 2EW7BBsr6aMMoJ2HjW067dm8EgX26xNe
+    Password: 2WmrDFRmJIq3IPxneAaMGhap0pFhF3NJ

 -------------------------------------------------------------------
 ### Level 4 &rarr; Level 5
 Once connected to **bandit4**, the password is stored in the only human-readable file in the **inhere** directory (as mentioned on the website).
-I changed the location to **inhere** directory and listed the contents of the directory, I see that there are many files starting with **-file** followed by a number, in order to identify the human-readable file, I executed this command which tells me the type of each file: <strong>file ./*</strong> .I can see that the file **-file07** is the right one, so I printed its contents.
+I changed the location to **inhere** directory and listed the contents of the directory, I see that there are many files starting with **-file** followed by a number, in order to identify the human-readable file, I executed this command which tells me the type of each file: <strong>file ./*</strong> .
+I can see that the file **-file07** is the right one, so I printed its contents.

 ![bandit04](./Img/Bandit/bandit04.png)

     User: bandit5
-    Password: lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR
+    Password: 4oQYVPkxZOOEOO5pTW81FB8j8lxXGUQw

 -------------------------------------------------------------------
 ### Level 5 &rarr; Level 6